 - Appetizer: Never thought to use Cowboy Beans as a dip?
 Think again!
 They are delicious as a dip, serve with tortilla chips next to other favorites like Chicken Crack Dip or Spinach Artichoke Dip.
 Deviled Eggs or Bacon Cheddar Pinwheels are also great options.

-Leftover cowboy beans should be stored in an airtight container in the fridge for up to 4-5 days.
-Reheat in the microwave for individual portions or the oven for larger portions.
+Storage: Leftover cowboy beans should be stored in an airtight container in the fridge for up to 4-5 days.
+Reheat in the microwave for individual portions or the oven or stovetop for larger portions.

-They can be frozen in a plastic freezer bag or storage container for up to 4 months.
+Freezer Storage: They can be frozen in a plastic freezer bag or storage container for up to 4 months.
 Be sure to squeeze out as much air as possible.
+Thaw in the fridge overnight, then reheat on the stovetop or in the microwave.

 More ground beef recipes: